chaminade resort & spa

 PESCADERO

-The secret to the best day ever is to go to Butano State Park.
+The secret to the best day ever is a trip to Butano State Park.
 I have a hard time letting this secret go public, but I digress.
 Head over to Pescadero in Half Moon Bay and get some take out at Taqueria De Amigos inside the gas station.
 I know what you’re thinking— trust me on this one.
 Otherwise, walk across the street to Duarte’s Tavern and feel like you just stepped into a 1970’s diner.
 After you’ve fueled up, head east on Pescadero Creek Road until you see signs for Butano State Park.
 Hiking in Butano has a way of getting all the problems out of you.
 I’ve never left the park with unresolved internal conflict.
 It works like magic. —Gabby Occhipinti

 san jose broadway